Easy Gochujang Sauce (Bibimbap Sauce)

 Ingredients:

-• Gochujang.
+• Gochujang (affiliate).
 Korean fermented chili paste.
-Bright red with a thick, pasty texture, it adds instant flavor, depth, and savory richness to any dish.
+Bright red with a thick, pasty texture, the flavor is spicy-sweet, savory, and little smoky.
 The fermentation process makes Gochujang truly special.
-The taste is spicy, sweet, savory, and a little smoky.
-There’s so much depth and umami goodness in one spoonful.
-Naturally vegan, the main ingredients are salt, soybeans, sweet rice, barley malt, and dried chili flakes.
+Naturally vegan, the main ingredients are salt, soybeans, sweet rice, barley malt, corn syrup or rice syrup, and dried red chili powder.

 • Vinegar.
-Any kind of vinegar works.
-My two preferences are Rice Vinegar and Apple Vinegar.
+Essential for that bright and tangy flavor.
+Also to make it smooth and pourable.
+I alternate between Rice Vinegar and Apple Vinegar.
 The Rice Vinegar is more acidic and tangy.
 The Apple Vinegar is more fruity and floral.
-But both work.
-Also, white distilled vinegar works just fine if you don’t have either.
+Also, white distilled vinegar works fine if you don’t have either.

 • Sugar.
-Sweetness rounds out all the intense flavors of this sauce.
-Regular sugar works great.
-But maple syrup and honey add a slightly deeper flavor if you have it.
+Sweetness rounds out all the intense flavors.
+Regular white granulated sugar works great.
+Can be swapped with maple syrup or honey.

 • Soy Sauce.
 Add more umami richness with a little bit of soy sauce.
 Note: do not use low-sodium soy sauce!
 I find it leaves behind a weird metallic taste.

 • Sesame Oil.
 Makes Gochujang Sauce smooth and pourable.
-Also adds fragrance and that special, nutty flavor.
+Also adds an aromatic fragrance and a unique, nutty flavor.

 1. Mix.
-Add ingredients to a bowl and mix until smooth and runny.
+Add ingredients to a medium bowl and mix until smooth and runny.

 2. Serve.
-Pour, drizzle, and dip into everything!
+Pour, drizzle, and dip this versatile sauce onto everything!

 Variations: